 2. Sakura Latte and Frappuccino from Starbucks

-Much like the infamous Starbucks Pumpkin Spice Latte, appearing like clockwork across the U.S. come autumn, every year Starbucks Japan celebrates the start of spring with sugar-loaded Sakura Lattes and Frappuccinos.
-Not for the sensitive-of-tooth, somehow we can’t stop ourselves from trying the new formula of these saccharine-sweet sakura beverages every year.
-A word to the wise: if you’re up for trying this novelty drink, sharing is the way to go.
+Much like the Starbucks Pumpkin Spice Latte, appearing like clockwork across the U.S. come autumn, every year Starbucks Japan celebrates the start of spring with whipped cream-crowned sakura lattes and frappuccinos.

 3. Sakura Onigiri

-Cherry blossom season isn’t just for the sweets lovers.
-These sakura onigiri are gorgeous additions to any picnic.
-The salt-pickled Japanese cherry blossoms, like edible pressed flowers, decorate the sides of rice balls in the spring.
-They’re almost too pretty to eat and make a perfect portable picnic snack, as well as being perfect for that #hanami Gram.
+Cherry blossom season isn’t just for sweets lovers.
+These sakura onigiri (rice balls) are gorgeous additions to any picnic.
+The salt-pickled Japanese cherry blossoms adorn the sides of rice balls in the spring, like edible pressed flowers.
+They’re almost too pretty to eat and make for a portable picnic snack, as well as being perfect for that #hanami Instagram snap.

 For the full list of sakura-inspired treats, give Sakura Snacks for Cherry Blossom Season a read.

 As the weather starts to warm up, a hanami picnic is the perfect excuse to gather friends and family for a bit of daytime revelry!
-If you decide to plan your own hanami rather than joining a cherry blossom food tour, here are some tips to help you celebrate cherry blossom season in style!
+If you decide to plan your own hanami rather than join a cherry blossom food tour like the ones we list below, here are some tips to help you celebrate cherry blossom season in style!

 1. Pick a Cherry Blossom Viewing Spot